Neurodiversity Inclusion and Support Resources

 Wellbeing Support

 The Staff Wellbeing Hub includes a range of sources of support to help you stay well, and the confidential Employee Assistance Programme is available 24/7.
-For students, the University’s wellbeing services support with practical and emotional issues impacting your wellbeing or mental health and aspects of University life.
+For students, the University’s wellbeing services support with practical and emotional issues impacting your wellbeing and aspects of University life.

 Inclusive Talent Programmes

-We are identifying talent that has found itself excluded and under-represented in higher education and providing programmes to nurture that talent and establish a pipeline of diverse and inclusive leaders for today and tomorrow.
+We are identifying talent that has found itself excluded and under-represented and providing programmes to nurture that talent and establish a pipeline of diverse and inclusive leaders for today and tomorrow.
 Neurodivergent staff are eligible for our INspire, Accelerate, and EmpowerUs talent programmes.

 Let's Talk About Disability

-The University’s Disability Taskforce developed the 'Let’s Talk About Disability' campaign to raise awareness of disability in a positive and inclusive way.
-The campaign consists of instalments celebrating different areas of disability with personal stories and useful links and resources.
-Instalments so far have included disability history, mental health, autism, D/deaf awareness, assistance dogs, and more.
+The 'Let’s Talk About Disability' campaign aims to raise awareness of disability in a positive and inclusive way.
+Instalments celebrate different areas with personal stories and useful links and resources, including mental health, autism, D/deaf awareness, assistance dogs, and more.

 The Umbrella Project